WTO Logo

 What is WTO?

 This is a global arbiter that oversees international trade rules.
 Governments use this organization, based in Geneva, to negotiate trade agreements, resolve trade disputes, and administer the rules system.
-It addresses various issues such as services, environmental goods, intellectual property, and agriculture.
+It addresses various issues, including services, environmental goods, intellectual property, and agriculture.
 The organization acts as an international trade court through its dispute settlement system, ensuring compliance with agreements between member countries.
 Despite its technocratic focus, it plays a key role in shaping the global economy.
-This organization often becomes a point of contention related to globalization, economic sovereignty, and fair trade issues.
+This organization often becomes a point of contention regarding globalization, economic sovereignty, and fair trade.

 1995 – today